How Does Your Personal Credit Score Affect An Unsecured Business Loan?

 Why do lenders care about my personal credit score when I’m applying for an unsecured business loan?

-When someone applies for an unsecured business loan, they will be expected to sign a personal guarantee.
-This guarantee means that should the business default on their payments, the guarantor (the person who signed the guarantee) will need to pay it in its stead.
+When someone applies for an unsecured business loan, they are often expected to sign a personal guarantee.
+This guarantee means that should the business default on their payments, the guarantor (the person who signed the guarantee) will need to pay it instead.

 This means that the personal finances and the commercial finances are intertwined.
 If the commercial side runs into trouble, the lender needs to know that the guarantor can make the payments, so they check the borrowing and repayment behaviour of both.
 Hence the personal credit check.